exploring self-realization, sacred personhood, and full humanity

 However, as we’ve said, Dante wrote too soon.

 Dante could not escape his cultural conditioning.
-He believed that a Church was absolutely required to make humans more godly.
+He believed that an all-powerful Church was absolutely required to make humans more godly

 Well, there is so much wrong with the foregoing, we hardly know how to respond.